Brighouse Towns Fund

 Walking and cycling

-We will a provide high quality of finish to pedestrian areas, and new cycle storage around the town centre.
+We will a provide high quality of finish to pedestrian areas.
+There will be smoother wider footways and more cycle racks around the town centre.

 Arts, culture, and interpretation